integritee-network/parachain/README.md

-# IntegriTEE Parachain:
+# Integritee Parachain:

-This is the repository to run integritee as a parachain in the rococo-v1 testnet.
-It is forked from the [Cumulus](https://github.com/paritytech/cumulus) repository and only adds the SubstraTEE pallet and configuration.
+This is the repository to run Integritee as a parachain on Kusama and Rococo.It is forked from the [Cumulus](https://github.com/paritytech/cumulus) repository.

 ## Launch a local setup including a Relay Chain and a Parachain